-7.8 The dwellings on Highgate Lane and Chingford Avenue were built in around the 1920s and 1930s.
-Whilst the houses have been finished to a high standard, they have little or no intrinsic architectural or historic interest and are very different in appearance to the historic character of the proposed conservation area.
+A10 The dwellings on Highgate Lane and Chingford Avenue were built in around the 1920s and 1930s.
+Whilst the houses have been finished to a high standard, they have little or no intrinsic architectural or historic interest and are very different in appearance to the historic character of the Farnborough Street Conservation Area.
+They were also built outside of the original village settlement boundaries.